DK-Hostmaster/das-demo-client-mojolicious/README.md

 # DEPENDENCIES

 This client is implemented using Mojolicious::Lite in addition the following Perl modules are used all available from CPAN.
+The exact list in available in the [`cpanfile`](cpanfile).

 - [Readonly](https://metacpan.org/pod/Readonly)
 - [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent)